February 13, 2026

 off trail hiking

-The best hiking boot for you is the one that best fits your feet and best matches your hikes.
+The best hiking boot for you is the one that fits your feet and matches what kind of hiking you do.

 That's why it's useless to crowdsource hiking boot recommendations on Reddit or Facebook.
-It won't take long for a hundred strangers to recommend whatever THEY wear—without knowing a single thing about your feet, your body, your budget, and your hikes.
+It won't take long for a hundred strangers to recommend whatever THEY wear without knowing a single thing about you or your hikes.
 That's a great way to waste $200 on hiking boots that don't fit YOUR feet or match the kinds of hiking YOU do.

 PRO TIP: